roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

 2. In the left-side navigation pane, choose **Marketplace** \> **App Catalog**.
 On the **Alibaba Cloud Apps** tab, find and click **ack-arms-pilot**.

-3. On the App Catalog - ack-arms-pilot page, select the created ACK cluster in the Deploy section and click **Create**.
+3. On the App Catalog - ack-arms-pilot page, select the cluster that you want to monitor in the Deploy section and click **Create**.

 ## Authorize ACK to access ARMS